 The UN Resident Coordinator Office

 On the instruction of the United Nations General Assembly, the Secretary-General appointed a High-Level Panel to conduct an exploratory review.
-In its November 2006 report, the Panel recommended that the UN system should “Deliver as One” (DaO) at country level, with One Leader, One Programme, One Budget and, where appropriate, One Office.
+In its November 2006 report, the Panel recommended that the UN system should “Deliver as One” (DaO) at the country level, with One Leader, One Programme, One Budget and, where appropriate, One Office.

 In the DaO tradition, the work of the UN Country Team is coordinated by the United Nations Resident Coordinator.

-The UN Resident Coordinator in Jamaica, The Bahamas, Bermuda, The Cayman Islands and Turks and Caicos Islands
+The United Nations Resident Coordinator in Jamaica, The Bahamas, Bermuda, The Cayman Islands and the Turks and Caicos Islands

-Mr. Garry Conille is the UN Resident Coordinator.
+Mr. Dennis Zulu is the United Nations Resident Coordinator.